frequently asked questions

 Q. What is Agave Nectar?

-Agave nectar is a natural and delicious liquid sweetener that is made from the core of the Agave plant.
+Agave nectar is a delicious and organic liquid sweetener that is made from the core of the Agave plant.
 Read more about agave nectar on our About Agave page.

 Q. What is the difference between the Organic Blue Agave Nectar Syrup and the Organic Blue Agave Nectar Amber Syrup?

 Taste and consistency; Organic Blue Agave Nectar Amber Syrup has a richer flavor and has a slightly thicker consistency.
 Organic Blue Agave Nectar Syrup is heated less, resulting in a sweetener that does not add any flavor to your recipes.
 Organic Blue Agave Nectar Amber Syrup is processed a little longer to get the darker color and richer flavor.
 Similar to caramelizing sugar, when you first melt sugar it is clear, but as it caramelizes it becomes darker and thicker.